-The Annual Financial Statement (AFS), the document as provided under Article 112, shows the estimated receipts and expenditure of the Government of India for 2018-19 in relation to estimates for 2017-18 as also actual expenditure for the year 2016-17.
-The receipts and disbursements are shown under three parts in which Government Accounts are kept viz.,(i) The Consolidated Fund of India, (ii) The Contingency Fund of India and (iii) The Public Account of India.
+The Annual Financial Statement (AFS), the document as provided under Article 112, shows the estimated receipts and expenditure of the Government of India for 2020-21 in relation to estimates for 2019-20 as also actual expenditure for the year 2018-19.
+The receipts and disbursements are shown under three parts in which Government Accounts are kept viz., (i) The Consolidated Fund of India, (ii) The Contingency Fund of India and (iii) The Public Account of India.
 The Annual Financial Statement distinguishes the expenditure on revenue account from the expenditure on other accounts, as is mandated in the Constitution of India.
-The Revenue and the Capital sections together, therefore make the Union Budget.
+The Revenue and the Capital sections together, make the Union Budget.
 The estimates of receipts and expenditure included in the Annual Financial Statement are for expenditure net of refunds and recoveries.
-The Union Government Finance Accounts also reflect expenditure in a similar manner.